Philippine megapode

 The Philippine megapode (Megapodius cumingii), also known as the Philippine scrubfowl or the Tabon scrubfowl, is a species of bird in the family Megapodiidae.
 It is found in the Philippines, northeastern Borneo, and Sulawesi.
 It has a wide range of natural habitats which include tropical dry forest, tropical moist lowland forest, tropical moist montane forest and small islands.
 The species was named after the collector Hugh Cuming.

 Description and taxonomy

-EBird describes the bird as "Odd-looking partridge-like bird with a stunted head.
-Brown wings, gray underparts, and yellow bill.
-Found on small offshore islands and within hilly and montane forests on larger islands.
-Forages on the ground, scraping about in the leaf litter and detritus.
-Gives long, drawn-out wails somewhat akin to that of emergency vehicles.
-Like other megapodes, builds mounds and digs burrows to incubate eggs."

 It was formerly conspecific with the Dusky megapode but is differentiated with a lighter brown plummage and legs and with prominent red facial skin.